 TO KILL A MOCKINGBIRD owes a good deal of its nigh-unassailable popularity—what amounts, five decades after its glowing success in 1962, to intergenerational veneration—more to a fortuitous confluence of social climate, issue timing and idealized casting than to sheer skill in writing, direction or production values.
-I don’t think it’s a great movie, rather a very good one with some great elements, its lasting value as Americana laying as an emotional touchstone piece for children rather than a particularly special dramatic construct for adults.
+I don’t think it’s a great movie, rather a very good one with some great elements, its lasting value as Americana may be as an emotional touchstone piece for children rather than as a particularly special dramatic construct for adults.
 People love it, though—they name their children after its characters: to suggest it’s maybe less than marvelous (plain old ‘excellent’ not sufficient) is enough to get you tarred, feathered and ridden off the Net on a rail. *

 The early 30s.
 Bucolic, “character”-chocked, prejudice-ridden, small-town Alabama.
 The seasons of memory for young “Scout” Finch’ (Mary Badham, 9) include adventures with her older brother ‘Jem’ (Philip Alford, 13) and visiting playmate ‘Dill’ (John Megna, 9).
 Local mysteries are explored and revealed, along with innocence-jarring tests from the injustice and violence of the grown-up world.
 The latter are faced down squarely by Mr. Finch, ‘Atticus’, a respected lawyer (Gregory Peck) whose gallant, doomed defense of an African-American man falsely accused of raping a white woman leads to several authentic crises and their imperfect resolutions.